qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 As you can notice, there are more methods implemented, then we've already discussed.
 Let's go through them now!
-- In `__init__` we need to register our layers, as `Encoder` is actually `torch.nn.Module` heir.
+- In `__init__` we register our pre-trained layers, similar as you do in `torch.nn.Module` descendant.

-- `trainable` defines whether current `Encoder` layers should change during training or not.
-If trainable is False, then all layers will be frozen.
-Quaterion also can cache frozen encoders output.
+- `trainable` defines whether current `Encoder` layers should be updated during training or not.
+If `trainable=False`, then all layers will be frozen.

-- `embedding_size` is a size of encoder's output, it is required for proper head configuration.
+- `embedding_size` is a size of encoder's output, it is required for proper `head` configuration.

 - `get_collate_fn` is a tricky one.
-Here you should return a method which prepares a batch of raw data into encoder suitable input.
-If `get_collate_fn` is not overridden, then the default implementation will be used.
-The default one is `default_collate` from `torch.utils.data._utils.collate`.
+Here you should return a method which prepares a batch of raw data into the input, suitable for the encoder.
+If `get_collate_fn` is not overridden, then the default implementation from `torch.utils.data._utils.collate` will be used.

 The remaining methods are considered self-describing.

 As our encoder is ready, we now are able to fill `configure_encoders`.
 Just insert the following code into `model.py`:

 ```python
 ...
 from sentence_transformers import SentenceTransformer
 from sentence_transformers.models import Transformer, Pooling
 from faq.encoder import FAQEncoder

 class FAQModel(TrainableModel):
     ...
     def configure_encoders(self) -> Union[Encoder, Dict[str, Encoder]]: